akeneo/pim-community-dev/internal_doc/frontend/cookbooks/how_create_a_micro_front_end.md

-# How create a micro frontend
+# How to create a micro-frontend

-You decided to add a new micro frontend into the pim-enterprise-dev or pim-community-dev codebase ?
-This guide is for you !
+You decided to add a new micro-frontend into the `pim-enterprise-dev` or `pim-community-dev` codebase?
+This guide is for you!

 Before to start, you need to know the following things:
-- The new micro frontend location (in this cookbook it will be named $MICRO_FRONTEND_PATH)
+- The new micro-frontend location (in this cookbook it will be named $MICRO_FRONTEND_PATH)
-- The name of your micro frontend ($MICRO_FRONTEND_NAME)
+- The name of your micro-frontend ($MICRO_FRONTEND_NAME)

-## Register you new micro frontend
+## Register your new micro-frontend
-First step is to register the new package as workspace of the PIM, we do this in order to mutualize node_modules.
+First step is to register the new package as a workspace of the PIM, we do this in order to mutualize the `node_modules`.

-To do this, you need to modify the following packages.json depending on where your micro frontend is located:
+To do this, you need to modify the following `package.json` depending on where your micro-frontend is located:

 - In the Enterprise Edition:
-  - std-build/packages.json
-  - packages.json
-  - tria/packages.json
+  - std-build/package.json
-  - grth/packages.json
+  - package.json

 - In the Trial Edition:
-  - tria/packages.json
+  - tria/package.json

 - In the Growth Edition:
-  - std-build/packages.json
+  - std-build/package.json
-  - packages.json
+  - package.json
-  - grth/packages.json
+  - grth/package.json

 - In the Community Edition:
-  - std-build/packages.json
+  - std-build/package.json
-  - packages.json
+  - package.json
-  - tria/packages.json
+  - tria/package.json
-  - grth/packages.json
+  - grth/package.json
-  - vendor/akeneo/pim-community-dev/packages.json
+  - vendor/akeneo/pim-community-dev/package.json
-  - vendor/akeneo/pim-community-dev/std-build/packages.json
+  - vendor/akeneo/pim-community-dev/std-build/package.json

 In those files you need to add your package path into the workspaces:
 ```diff